sara-totah/Student-Course-Registration-Management-System/README.md

    • Run SQL scripts (in resourses file) to create the database schema.

-   • Update the database connection details in the config.properties file (if applicable).
+   • Update the database connection details in the config.properties file.

+   • Copy the path of the config.properties file into ReadPropertiesFile.java.

 4. Build and Run the Project:
-   • Build the project in NetBeans.
+   • Build the project and Run it.

-   • Run the project.

 ### Usage